 The Hero 12 Black is GoPro's 2023 action camera, and if you've used a Hero 11 Black, you might be wondering, what's new?
 Other than some cosmetic tweaks, it looks the same with identical dimensions, its sensor specs are the same, and the shooting resolutions serve up a hefty dose of deja vu.

 Dig a little deeper, and it becomes clear, for 2023, there are a handful of meaningful updates: a new mounting option, Bluetooth mic support, dual-channel audio, and HDR video being the headliners.

-While the Hero 12 Black probably won't justify an upgrade from the GoPro Hero 11 Black, if you've got an older GoPro – especially a Hero 9 Black or earlier – on first impressions, the 12 Black seems like a serious refinement and a solid upgrade.
+Unless you really need log recording or external audio capture, the GoPro Hero 12 Black probably won't justify an upgrade from the Hero 11 Black.
+But if you've got an older action camera – especially a Hero 9 Black or earlier – the 12 Black is a serious refinement and a solid upgrade.

 GoPro Hero 12 Black design

 Apart from a speckled blue-on-black finish and a new 1/4-inch 20 tripod thread, the GoPro Hero 11 and 12 Black are identical to look at.
 The 12 Black's dimensions are exactly the same as those of the 11 Black, both are 154g, there's a 1.4-inch LCD on the front and a 2.27-inch LCD around the back, and they have a sliding door, underneath which is the battery cavity, microSD card slot, and USB-C port.